Java Arrays

 - Examples:

-// Create an empty array with 4 rows and 6 columns. double[][] matrix = new double[3][6]; // Create an array with three rows and three columns. char[][] ticTacToe = { {'x', 'o', 'x'}, {'o', 'x', 'o'}, {'o', 'o', 'x'} };
+// Create an empty array with 4 rows and 6 columns. double[][] matrix = new double[3][6]; // Create an array with three rows and three columns. char[][] ticTacToe = { {'x', 'o', 'x'}, {'o', 'x', 'o'}, {'o', 'o', 'x'} }; - An array can have as many dimensions as you want.
+However, multidimensional arrays often use lots of memory.
+Consider the following three dimensional array named

-.
+world.
 Even though each dimension is relatively small (50, 200, and 200), the entire array uses 2,000,000 bytes (2 megabytes) of memory.double[][][] world = double[50][200][200]; // 8 bytes * 50 * 200 * 200 = 2,000,000 bytes

 Library Functions